Communication is not just speaking or writing.

 We all want to master a foreign language, and we can master a foreign language by writing.
-You don’t need full control of a language to be creative.
-Control is achieved by having a wide vocabulary and a full understanding of the mechanics of a language’s grammar.
+You don’t need full control of a new language to be creative.
+Control is achieved by having a wide vocabulary and a full understanding of the mechanics of a new language’s grammar.
 A learner can be creative with their language when they only have a little to play with.
 If they do that at the start, when they know more they will also make better use of that.
 We only have to think of how a child plays more imaginatively with a cardboard box than they do with the latest computer toy to realize this.

 In order to master a foreign language by writing, let’s understand the nature of this skill before we look into some ideas to hone it up in a foreign language.

 Writing is a productive skill because the writer creates a new language and does not only interpret existing information.

 Here are some aspects that determine what and how we write: